-The strategy adopted for the ITRF2005 generation consists in the following steps, illustrated in Figure 1.:
+The strategy adopted for the ITRF2008 generation consists in the following steps, illustrated in Figure 1.:

-Apply minimum constraints equally to all loosely constrained solutions: this is the case of SLR and DORIS solutions
+Apply minimum constraints equally to all loosely constrained solutions: this is the case of SLR solutions

-- Apply No-Net-Translation and No-Net-Rotation condition to IVS solutions provided under the form of Normal Equation
+- Apply No-Net-Translation and No-Net-Rotation condition to IVS solutions provided in the form of Normal Equation

-- Use as they are minimally constrained solutions: this is the case of IGS weekly solutions
+- Use as they are minimally constrained solutions: this is the case of IGS and IDS weekly solutions

 - Form per-technique combinations (TRF + EOP), by rigorously staking the time series, solving for station positions, velocities, EOPs